brainboxdotcc/DPP/docpages/example_programs/misc/using-emojis.md

 Need your bot to use an emoji?
 Then you've come to the right place!
 Here are three examples of using emojis.

-\note If your bot isn't in a guild where you want to take the custom emoji from, it won't work.
-If you're trying to send one, it'll turn into `:name:`, otherwise it won't work at all giving you the Unknown Emoji error.
+\note If your bot isn't in the guild where you want to use the custom emoji from, it won't work, giving you `dpp::exception_error_code::err_unknown_emoji`.

 First - Sending emojis.
 You have to use its mention, which depends on the type.
 If it's a default emoji, you use the corresponding character.
 So, for example, if you wanted to send a nerd emoji, you would use the nerd unicode character.
 Now, custom emoji.
 There are two types: static and animated.
 Their mentions are `<:[name]:[id]>` and `<a:[name]:[id]>`, where `[name]` means the emoji name and `[id]` is for its ID.
 When you send such mention, it automatically gets converted into your emoji.
 Here's an example of sending emojis: